V4L3/edpo-ems/README-ASSIGNMENT-1.md

-# EMSai - EDPO Project Group 3
+# Assignment 1: EMSai - EDPO Project Group 3

 EMSai is an energy management systems provider.
 The project was developed as part of the EDPO course at the University of St. Gallen.